magarena/magarena/release/README.txt

-  PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards everyone on the CCGHQ forum, http://slightlymagic.net/forum/
+  PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards frank for extensive play testing and bug reporting everyone on the CCGHQ forum, http://slightlymagic.net/forum/

 Thank you for your support and have fun!